 • Vested account balance in excess of \$5,000.
-If your total vested account balance exceeds \$5,000 as of the distribution date, you may receive a distribution from the Plan as soon as administratively feasible following your termination of employment.
+If your total vested account balance exceeds \$5,000 as of the distribution date, you may receive a distribution from the Plan within a reasonable period after your termination of employment.
 If you do not consent to a distribution of your vested account balance, your balance will remain in the Plan.
 If you receive a distribution of your vested benefits when you are only partially-vested in your Plan benefits, your non-vested benefits will be forfeited.
-For this purpose, your vested account balance is determined without regard to any Rollover Contributions you may have under the plan.